mrksdck/coderetreat-pocketmod/README.md

 Inspired by Julia Evans [Wizard Zines](https://wizardzines.com/) and [pocketmod](https://pocketmod.com/).

-A [leaflet/foldlet/booklet](coderetreat-pocketmod-booklet.pdf) to give to people at a [codertreat](hhtps://coderetreat.org) or for spreading the word.
+A [leaflet/foldlet/booklet](coderetreat-pocketmod-booklet.pdf) to give to people at a [codertreat](https://coderetreat.org) or for spreading the word.

+Print with 100% scale instead of 'fit to page'.

 For folding instructions see [how to](https://pocketmod.com/howto).

+Many thanks to the community around [codertreat](https://coderetreat.org).

 ## References